“Neat” does not equal necessary.

 2. Is this a genuine or manufactured problem?

-Ok, this new device or service solves a problem.
-Is this problem genuine or manufactured?
+What is perceived as a problem for some is simply a lack of something for someone else—possibly something they may not have realized was unnecessary.
+This begs us to ask—is this supposed problem genuine or manufactured?
 If the service allows employees to customize and control 3D, animated avatars during teleconferences, you may want to consider if this was something you lacked beforehand.

 3. Can I get away without having this?